Macauley Island: Eruption history

-The history of Macauley Island is easily recognizable from the cliffs on its northern side, where five geological formations crop out; from bottom to top these are the North Cliff Lavas, the Boulder Beach Formation, the Annexation Lavas, the Sandy Bay Tephra and the Haszard Formation.
-An additional formation, the Grand Canyon Formation, crops out in the east of the island.
+The history of Macauley Island is easily recognised from the cliffs on its northern side, where five geological formations crop out; from bottom to top these are the North Cliff Lavas, the Boulder Beach Formation, the Annexation Lavas, the Sandy Bay Tephra and the Haszard Formation.
+Another formation, the Grand Canyon Formation, crops out in the east of the island.
 Tephra layers dating to 130,000, over 40,000, 30,000, 8,400 and 5,600 years ago identified in marine cores around Macauley Island may originate from eruptions there.

 Rocks dip away from the northwestern side of the island and all the rocks appear to have been emplaced above sea level; there is no evidence for orogenic deformation although the presence of subaqueous lava flows indicates that recent eruptions occurred during a time of low sea level.
 During the sea level lowstand of the last glacial period, a much larger area of the island was exposed above sea level.

-Pumices dredged from Macauley Island bear evidence of having formed through a unique process ("Tangaroan eruption"), where expanding magma forms a foam-like structure that fragments into numerous spherical pieces.
+Pumices dredged from Macauley Island bear evidence of having formed through a unique process ("Tangaroan eruption"), where expanding magma forms a foam-like structure that fragments into several spherical pieces.
 These pieces upon contacting water solidify on the outside but remain molten on the inside.
-These pumice deposits are distinct from the Sandy Bay Tephra deposits and probably formed during additional eruptions.
+These pumice deposits are distinct from the Sandy Bay Tephra deposits and probably formed during further eruptions.
 The chemistry and density of Macauley Island pumices indicate a complex volcanic history.

 Pre-Sandy Bay activity

 The lava flows of the North Cliff Lavas are the oldest formation that crops out, and are part of a shield volcano with at least one crater.
 Little erosion took place before phreatomagmatic eruptions emplaced the tephras and lavas of the Boulder Beach Formation, presumably after water had entered the vent.
 Dykes, most of which are correlated to the Annexation Lavas, are intruded into the Boulder Beach Formation.

 The Annexation Lavas are widespread on Macauley Island and also occur at Haszard Island and Newcombe Rock.
-Hawaii-like eruptions of vents located northwest of present-day Macauley Island produced lava flows with average thicknesses of 1 m or less intercalated with brown tephra.
+Hawaiian eruptions of vents located northwest of present-day Macauley Island produced lava flows with average thicknesses of 1 m or less intercalated with brown tephra.
 Dykes fed lava to additional vents, including the Newcombe Rock volcanic plug.
-Lava also ponded in a crater that crops out in Perpendicular Cliffs; the ponded lava which was originally interpreted as a volcanic intrusion.
-The total volume of the Annexation Lavas is about 1 km3, they reach total thicknesses of about 115 m.
+Lava also ponded in a crater that crops out in Perpendicular Cliffs; the ponded lava was originally interpreted as a volcanic intrusion.
+The total volume of the Annexation Lavas is about 1 km3; they reach a total thicknesses of about 115 m.
 Along with volcanic activity, tectonic activity increased during the Annexation Lavas stage, giving rise to normal faulting and subsidence; at the end of the stage a summit crater was left.
 At this time, Macauley Island may have had a diameter of 4 km and maximum elevation of 150 m.